lansalot/AOG_Amazone_CAN_SectionControl/README.md

 Please feel free to change the code or adapt to your situation.

 THANKS a lot to Valentin for support :-)

+edit: this was cloned originally from https://github.com/alexb933/AOG_Amazone_CAN_SectionControl

+I've tried to simplify this a lot, mainly for my own understanding, with a view to moving it into Teensy/AIO integration Also, the codes for sections didn't match the UF01 Amatron+ I was looking at.
+There was no amaclick on this, but it did have a joystick.